 If you still believe that you are deserving of an admission decision, please email us with your full name, date of birth and the county and state where you live.
 In the subject line of your email, please write “Admission Decision.”
 Once we receive your email, we will review your application and be in touch with you shortly.

-Q: Why wasn’t I admitted to Maryland?
+Q: Why wasn’t I admitted to UMD?

 Q: Why was my application placed on hold?